Site icon View from La Vila

 The pass had been a real obstacle to travellers for centuries.
 There wasn’t even a proper road bridge here until the late 19th century, just 30 years before the railway arrived.

-The tram crosses a few metres higher up the canyon than the road, passing first through a short tunnel and then crossing the gorge on a rather flimsy looking metal bridge.
+The tram crosses a few metres higher up the canyon than the road, passing first through a short tunnel and then crossing the gorge on a new girder bridge.

-The three bridges over the Mascarat pass – the tram bridge is just visible at the back.
+The three bridges over the Mascarat pass – the new tram bridge (finished 2025) is at the back.

 Make sure you’re ready for an all-too-brief glimpse of the main coast road and the canyon beneath.
 After a few seconds, you’re back in a tunnel again!